Online gambling: United States

 Legislation on online gambling in the United States was first drafted in the late 1990s.
 Bob Goodlatte and Jon Kyl introduced bills to the Senate that would curb online gambling activities except for those that involved horse and dog races and state lotteries.
 Those bills were not passed.

 The United States Court of Appeals for the Fifth Circuit ruled in November 2002 that the Federal Wire Act prohibits electronic transmission of information for sports betting across telecommunications lines but affirmed a lower court ruling that the Wire Act "'in plain language' does not prohibit Internet gambling on a game of chance."
 But the federal Department of Justice continues, publicly, to take the position that the Wire Act covers all forms of gambling.

 In April 2004 Google and Yahoo!, the two largest Internet search engines, announced that they were removing online gambling advertising from their sites.
 The move followed a United States Department of Justice announcement that, in what some say is a contradiction of the Appeals Court ruling, the Wire Act relating to telephone betting applies to all forms of Internet gambling, and that any advertising of such gambling "may" be deemed as aiding and abetting.
 Critics of the Justice Department's move say that it has no legal basis for pressuring companies to remove advertisements and that the advertisements are protected by the First Amendment.
 In April 2005, Yahoo! instigated a restrictive policy about gambling ads.
 The USDOJ has no authority to enact or interpret laws, including via announcement.

 In July 2006, David Carruthers, the CEO of BetonSports, a company publicly traded on the London Stock Exchange, was detained in Texas while changing planes on his way from London to Costa Rica.
 He and ten other individuals had been previously charged in a sealed indictment with violations of US federal laws relating to illegal gambling.
-While as noted above, a United States Appeals court has stated that the Wire Act does not apply to non-sports betting, the Supreme Court of the United States previously refused to hear an appeal of the conviction of Jay Cohen, where lower courts held that the Wire Act does make it illegal to own a sports betting operation that offers such betting to United States citizens.
+While as noted above, a United States Appeals court has stated that the Wire Act does not apply to non-sports betting, the Supreme Court of the United States previously refused to hear an appeal of the conviction of Jay S. Cohen, where lower courts held that the Wire Act does make it illegal to own a sports betting operation that offers such betting to United States citizens.

 The BetOnSports indictment alleged violations of at least nine different federal statutes, including 18 USC Sec.
 1953 (Operation of an Illegal Gambling Business).
 Carruthers is currently under house arrest on a one million dollar bail bond.

 In September 2006, Sportingbet reported that its chairman, Peter Dicks, was detained in New York City on a Louisiana warrant while traveling in the United States on business unrelated to online gaming.
 Louisiana is one of the few states that has a specific law prohibiting gambling online.
 At the end of the month, New York dismissed the Louisiana warrant.